sansinghsanjay/udacity_self_driving_car_lane_detection/README.md

 <img src="https://github.com/sansinghsanjay/udacity_self_driving_car_lane_detection/blob/master/sample_input_output/sample_output.gif">
 </p>

+## Objective
+This project is for identifying and marking lane lines on the road using OpenCV for given images and videos.

+Above GIF images are showing sample input (at left side) and sample output (at right side) using Python and OpenCV.

 ## Introduction

-This project is for detecting lanes on road for self driving cars.
-Above GIF images are showing the sample input (image on left) and output (image on right) of this project.
+### Self Driving Cars
+Self Driving Cars are unmanned ground vehicles also known as Autonomus Cars, Driverless Cars, Robotic Cars.

-## Technologies Used
+### Technologies Used
-Python-3.5.2 and OpenCV-3.0.0 are used here.
+Following are the technologies used by these Self Driving Cars to navigate:
+	i.
+Computer Vision to recognize/classify near by objects. ii.
+Sensor Fusion to sense the surrounding moving vehicles. iii.
+Machine Learning (Artificial Intelligence) for decision making.

+### Why "Lane Detection"?
+A simple traffic rule says that every vehicle should run in its own lane.
+If it goes in other lane then chances of accident increases.
+Thus, lane marking is an important task which prevents these autonomus vehicles from entering in other lane.

+Self Driving Cars uses Computer Vision to identify the path on which these cars/vehicles has to navigate.
+And Computer Vision uses symbolic information from image using techniques from geometry, physics, statistics and information theory.
+Thus, marking lanes on road helps autonomus vehicles to navigate safely.

 ## Finding Lane Lines on the Road